EddyVerbruggen/nativescript-calendar/README.md

 # NativeScript Calendar Plugin

-The Calendar plugin allows you to manipulate events in the user's calendar.
+The Calendar plugin allows you to manipulate events in the user's native Calendar.
 You can find, create and delete events in either the default or a custom calendar.

 If you're looking for an awesome in-app UI for the native calendar, then [check this out](http://docs.telerik.com/devtools/nativescript-ui/Controls/Calendar/calendar-overview).